Grigory Zass: Methods of massacre of Circassians

 Colonel Grigory Zass was a key figure in the Circassian genocide through ethnic cleansing, which included methods such as burning entire Circassian villages, and deliberately causing epidemics.
 It is estimated that 70% of the East Circassian population died in the process.

-Zass believed that there was no need to try to negotiate with the Circassians and therefore acted tough.
+Zass believed that there was no need to try to negotiate with the Circassians.
 His reports regularly say the following – "the village was exterminated to the ground", "those who resisted together with the village were committed to fire and sword", "the inhabitants of the village perished."

 Zass sent severed Circassian heads to his friends in Berlin who were professors and used them to study anatomy.
-The Decembrist Nikolai Ivanovich Lorer (Лорер, Николай Иванович) said that Zass cleaned and boiled the flesh off the heads after storing them under his bed in his tent.
+The Decembrist Nikolai Ivanovich Lorer said that Zass cleaned and boiled the flesh off the heads after storing them under his bed in his tent.
 He also had Circassian heads outside of his tent impaled on lances on a hill.
 Circassian men's corpses were decapitated by Russian-Cossack women on the battlefield after the battles were over for the heads to be sent to Zass for collection.

 Zass erected Circassian heads on poles outside of his tent and witnesses report seeing wind blow their beards.
 Russian soldiers and Cossacks were paid for sending Circassian heads to Zass.
 Besides cutting Circassian heads off and collecting them, Zass employed a deliberate strategy of annihilating Circassian en masse, burning entire Circassian villages with the people in them and encouraging the rape of Circassian women and children.
-Zass' forces referred to all Circassian elderly, children women and men as "Bandits, "plunderers" or "thieves" and the Russian empire's forces were commanded by officers who commanded political dissidents and criminals.
+Zass' forces referred to all Circassian elderly, children, women and men as "bandits", "plunderers" or "thieves" and the Russian empire's forces were commanded by officers who commanded political dissidents and criminals.